 There are some exceptions to the guaranteed renewability of a policy if the insurer is unable to meet their financial obligations or leaves the market.
 Your insurance may also be canceled or discontinued if you failed to pay premiums, committed fraud, terminated the policy, or moved outside the service area.
 Note that the Affordable Care Act does not allow insurance companies to retroactively take away a person’s legitimate (paid-up) health insurance because of a small technical error or mistake on the application.

 Some insurers sell short-term policies that are clearly marketed as non-renewable.
 If you buy a short-term non-renewable policy and then get sick, you will not have the right to renew the policy when it expires.

 If I change jobs, can HIPAA guarantee the same benefits that I have under my current plan?

 No. When a person moves into a new plan, the benefits the person receives will be those provided under the new plan.
 Coverage under the new plan can be different from the coverage under the former plan.
 However, the ACA sets up certain requirements for what new health insurance plans must cover.

 Does HIPAA require employers to offer health coverage or require plans to provide specific benefits?

-No. The employer voluntarily provides health coverage.
+No. An employer voluntarily provides health coverage.
 HIPAA does not require specific benefits nor does it bar a plan from restricting the amount or nature of benefits for groups of people in similar situations.
-The new health care law may require some employers to offer health coverage and also cover certain basic benefits.
+The ACA requires some employers to offer health coverage and also cover certain basic benefits.
 For more on these points, see our document called Health Insurance and Financial Assistance for the Cancer Patient.